Voulet–Chanoine Mission: Structure and directives

 The Voulet–Chanoine Mission to Lake Chad set out from Dakar in November 1898, moving through French Sudan (modern Mali).
 It was composed of 50 Senegalese Tirailleurs, 20 spahis (both units recruited in West Africa) and 30 interpreters, but the bulk was formed by 400 auxiliaries and 800 porters that were pressed into service.
 The force was directed by nine Europeans: the two commanders, the artillery expert lieutenant Paul Joalland, Lt.
 Louis Peteau, Marine-Lt.
 Marc Pallier, the medical officer Dr. Henric and three NCOs.
 The expedition was fully armed with artillery, machine guns, hundreds of rifles and millions of rounds of ammunition.

 In command were captain Paul Voulet and his adjutant Lt.
 Julien Chanoine.
 The captain, a 32-year-old son of a doctor, was said by his officer colleagues to mix "a true love of blood and cruelty coupled with a sometimes foolish sensitivity"; while the lieutenant, son of the general and future War Minister Charles Chanoine, was judged impulsive, ruthless and "cruel out of cold-bloodedness as well as for pleasure".
-Both had already proved their ruthlessness and efficiency two years before, when they invaded the Mossi Kingdoms and conquered its capital Ouagadougou.
+Both had already proved their ruthlessness and efficiency two years before, when they invaded the Mossi Kingdoms and conquered their capital Ouagadougou.

 The mission was the brainchild of Voulet, who saw it as a means to further his career.
 He actively sought support from French politicians, which was difficult to obtain because conflicts divided and preoccupied the Minister of Colonies André Lebon and the Minister of Foreign Affairs Gabriel Hanotaux.
-The political crisis of the Dreyfus Affair also consumed the attention of French politicians, making it even more difficult for Voulet to be heard.
+The political crisis of the Dreyfus affair also consumed the attention of French politicians, making it even more difficult for Voulet to be heard.
 In spite of these obstacles, he successfully obtained approval for his project, with the help of his adjutant Chanoine.

 The four months of delay in the start of the mission—and the very limited funds granted—had dire consequences for the future.
-Voulet completely ignored the local hierarchies and took liberties with the orders he received, which were anyway very vague—he was asked only to explore the territory between the Niger River and Lake Chad, and put the area "under French protection".
-The Minister of Colonies merely said, "I don't pretend to be able to give you any instructions on which route to choose or how you are to behave towards the native chieftains."
-In the opinion of the British historian G. Regan, this meant "giving carte blanche to two known psychopaths in uniform," especially as Voulet had already told the governor of French Sudan that he meant to crush any resistance by burning villages.
+Voulet completely ignored the local hierarchies and took considerable liberties with the orders he received.
+This was compounded by the fact that the orders themselves were simultaneously vague and sweeping in scope.
+Voulet was asked to explore the territory between the Niger River and Lake Chad, and put the area "under French protection".
+The Minister of the Colonies went so far as to write, "I don't pretend to be able to give you any instructions on which route to choose or how you are to behave towards the native chieftains."
+In the opinion of the British historian Geoffrey Regan, this meant "giving carte blanche to two known psychopaths in uniform," especially as Voulet had already told the governor of French Sudan that he meant to crush any resistance by burning villages.